Jacky winter

-Taxonomy and distribution
+Taxonomy

 The jacky winter belongs to the family of Australasian robins and flycatchers Petroicidae.
 This family includes around 49 species in around 19 genera that are all endemic to Australasia.
 The family Petroicidae evolved in a similar way to the Australo-Papuan warblers (Acanthizidae)—the latter evolved in isolation from similar families to them, namely Parulidae and Sylviidae, which occupied comparable niches in other continental regions, such as Central /South America and Eurasia, respectively.
 Petroicidae evolved in the Australo-Papuan area to fill an ecological niche, which was already being used by New World flycatchers (Tyrannidae) in North America and South America, and by Old World flycatchers (Muscicapidae) in Europe, Africa, and Asia.
 This is an example of convergent evolution.

 The generic name Microeca derives from the Greek micros meaning 'small' and oikos meaning 'house'.
 This refers to the fact that they build the smallest nest of any Australian bird.
 The specific name fascinans is Latin for 'fascinating' and derives from fascinare meaning 'to bewitch'.

 Other vernacular names for the jacky winter are brown flycatcher, peter peter, postboy, spinks and stumpbird.

+The Gamilaraay and Yuwaalaraay people of northern New South Wales use the name dhunidjuni to refer to this species.